OilerNetwork/pitchlake_starknet/documentation.md

   Payout = max(0, min((1+cl)K, BF_T1_T2) - K)
 ```

 Where `cl` is the cap level, `BF_T1_T2` is the TWAP of basefee over the round, and `K` is the strike price.
 The payout is the total amount of funds that OBs can claim per option they own.
-The equation simply says, if the TWAP is <= K, the payout is 0, and if the TWAP is > K, then the payout is BF - K, but capped to be <= (1+cl)K.
+The equation simply says, if the TWAP is <= K, the payout is 0, and if the TWAP is > K, then the payout is BF - K, capped to be <= (1+cl)K.

 ## In Summary

 Fossil is used twice over the course of an option round's life cycle, at initialization and settlement.
 When we settle the current round, we initialize the next.
-This starts the round transition period, and the next auction (for the initialized round) will begin once it passes.
-The round being initialized will have already been deployed (this occurred when the current round's auction started).
-Once the next round's auction starts, it becomes the current round, and the next, uninitialized round is deployed.
+This starts the round transition period, and once it is over, the next auction (for the initialized round) can start.
+Once the round's auction starts, it becomes the current round, and the next (uninitialized) round is deployed.